Moon-NaRi/Moon-NaRi.github.io/_posts/2024-01-18-servicenow_incident.md

 - Incident may be caused by Changes Investigation of Incidents may indicate the need for a Change.
 - You can use pre-defined constant in server-side code(Script Includes, Business Rule, UI Action)
+- You can't create change request from inactive incidents.
+- Inbound actions can be configured to enable creating or updating incidents.
+- Category and subcategory is stored by Choice[sys_choice]
+- Duration[calendar_duration] : Total elapsed time between when an incident is created until the time it's resolved.
+- Reduction in the time services are unavailable.

 # State